A CLOUD IN PANTS (1915)

 Of my soul, trample on it, till vermilion,

-And raise it over you, as a flag!
+And raise it above you,

 What’s with a dirty fist swinging towards